Lightning barrage in Oklahoma brings nearly 30,000 flashes within 8 miles

 Nearly 30,000 strikes

-Within just a few hours on Monday night, lightning mapping instruments logged nearly 30,000 lightning strikes within the eight-mile safety radius of the O.U. campus.
-Most were intracloud (cloud to cloud) strikes, but many were cloud-to-ground strikes.
+Within just a few hours on Monday night, lightning mapping instruments logged nearly 30,000 lightning strikes within the eight-mile safety radius of the OU campus.
+Most were intracloud (cloud-to-cloud) strikes, but many were cloud-to-ground strikes.
 According to the National Severe Storms Laboratory, about 5 to 10 percent of lightning discharges strike the ground.

 Assuming that even 1 in 10 lightning strikes was cloud to ground, that still comes to between 7 and 15 cloud to ground lightning strikes per square mile — comparable to what parts of western Oklahoma may see in a given year.

-“Oklahoma is no stranger to high numbers of lightning,” wrote Chris Vagasky, a meteorologist at Vaisala, in an email.
+“Oklahoma is no stranger to high numbers of lightning,” Chris Vagasky, a meteorologist at Vaisala, wrote in an email.
 “Last year, the [National Lightning Detection Network] detected more than 14.7 million total (in-cloud pulse + cloud-to-ground stroke) lightning events across the state.
 Oklahoma ranked number 2 in the country for both lightning counts and lightning density.”

 The secret to summertime lightning